The Four (2008 TV series)

-The Four is a 2008 Hong Kong television series produced by TVB.
-The series is adapted from Woon Swee Oan's novel Si Da Ming Bu (四大名捕; The Four Great Constables).
-The novel tells the story of four young constables: Heartless, Iron Fist, Chaser, and Cold Blood, who work together to solve cases and attempt to bring down the corrupt Prime Minister of the Song Dynasty.
-The series is shown to celebrate TVB's 41st Anniversary.
+The Four is a 2008 Hong Kong wuxia television series produced by TVB and adapted from the novel Si Da Ming Bu (The Four Great Constables) by Woon Swee Oan.
+Set in China during the Song dynasty, it follows four constables – Heartless, Iron Fist, Chaser, and Cold Blood – who work together to solve cases and bring down the corrupt premier.
+The series is shown to celebrate TVB's 41st anniversary.

 Cast

 Note: Some of the characters' names are in Cantonese romanisation.